cocos/cocos-docs/en/shader/write-effect-overview.md

 # Custom Effect

-If the built-in effects cannot meet the requirements, users canm custom your own effects.
+If the built-in effects cannot meet the requirements, users can custom your own effects.

 There are two ways to customize effects: